 The Greens at Pier 17

 Ultimate outdoor dining retreat, The Greens, returns – and things are looking up!
-This summer deserves its own rooftop moment so come dine your own socially distanced mini lawn or patio table with unrivaled Lower Manhattan skyline views.
+This summer deserves its own rooftop moment so come dine at your own mini lawn or patio table with unrivaled Lower Manhattan skyline views.

 Check out the wildlife and exotic animals at the Bronx Zoo.
 With so much outdoor space and exhibitions, you can spend hours exploring.